Extremely Rare Diseases

 Recent advancements in AI and facial screening technology are making it possible for rare disease patients to access faster and more accurate genetic analysis while being able to connect to a network of genetic counselors, geneticists, and other specialists – all from the comfort of their own home.

-The FDNA Telehealth platform is one example of how telegenetics is being used to make genetic counseling and analysis accessible to patients worldwide while furthering our understanding of rare diseases.
+The FDNA Health platform is one example of how telegenetics is being used to make genetic counseling and analysis accessible to patients worldwide while furthering our understanding of rare diseases.

-The more we know about rare diseases, the more we can better provide the necessary care, support, and treatment rare disease patients need to live their lives.
+The more we know about rare diseases, the better we can be at providing the necessary care, support, and treatment rare disease patients need to live their lives.